ynzhu/inf551/project/readme.md

 categories[2][alias] and categories[2][title]
 ```
 We can extract all different categories and pick randomly from them to design the questions.
-This is the most important that we can use with limited data\
+This is the most important that we can use with limited data.
 ```
 ### price
 $